atmevec/go-fishing-bot/README.md

 ==============

-A bot designed for a (now out-of-date) version of the Facebook game, Go Fishing.
+A bot designed for a (now out-of-date) version of the Facebook game, Go Fishing, written in C#.